Auth0 Logs to Loggly

-- Auth0_Domain: The domain of your Auth0 client.
-You can find this information at the Settings view of your client.
+- Auth0_Domain: The domain of your Auth0 application.
+You can find this information at the Settings view of your application.

-- Auth0_Global_Client_ID: The Global Client ID of your Auth0 client.
+- Auth0_Global_Client_ID: The Global Client ID of your Auth0 application.

-- Auth0_Global_Client_Secret: The Global Client Secret of your Auth0 client.
+- Auth0_Global_Client_Secret: The Global Client Secret of your Auth0 application.

 - Loggly_Customer_Token: The identifying token assigned to you by Loggly at set-up.

 - Loggly_Subdomain: The Loggly account name.